When More Technical Knowledge Isn’t Enough

 We provide you with solid, practical tools for understanding and reshaping these unconscious assumptions that keep you stuck.
-We have developed a clinically proven method of making sound, logical, financial decisions.
-Through years of research, we’ve combined the principles of financial planning, behavioral finance and experiential therapy to develop a personalized process – we call it financial therapy – that leads to financial serenity, sobriety, and security.
+We have developed a clinically proven method of making sound, logical financial decisions.
+Through years of research, we’ve combined the principles of financial planning, behavioral finance, and experiential therapy to develop a personalized process – we call it financial therapy – that leads to financial serenity, sobriety, and security.

-This process helps you understand how your past financial beliefs and history are affecting your life today and gives you a road map by which you can permanently change undesired financial behaviors and to start living in harmony with your goals, dreams, and values.
+This process helps you understand how your past financial beliefs and history are affecting your life today and gives you a road map by which you can permanently change undesired financial behaviors and start living in harmony with your goals, dreams, and values.
 The results are integrated into a financial plan to help you achieve peace of mind and a happier, richer, more fulfilling life.

 Financial Planning and Counseling: A Pioneering Approach for a New Financial Age

 Our firm is one of the few in the nation that partners with counselors and coaches to help our clients understand their relationships with money in order to help them permanently change their financial behaviors.
-Our clinical research shows that Kahler Financial Group’s clients are more disciplined and better at sticking to their financial plans because they have a clear outlook on the new financial planning landscape and are knowledgeable of how their wealth affects other aspects of their lives.
+Our clinical research shows that Kahler Financial Group’s clients are more disciplined and better at sticking to their financial plans because they have a clear outlook on the new financial planning landscape and are knowledgeable about how their wealth affects other aspects of their lives.